astrohart/MFR/MFR.Expressions.Registry.Validators/README.md

 This method has no parameters.

-<a name='M-MFR-Objects-Expressions-Registry-Validators-RegQueryExpressionValidator`1-ForRegQueryExpression-MFR-Objects-Expressions-Registry-Interfaces-IRegQueryExpression{`0}-'></a>
+<a name='M-MFR-Expressions-Registry-Validators-RegQueryExpressionValidator`1-ForRegQueryExpression-MFR-Expressions-Registry-Interfaces-IRegQueryExpression{`0}-'></a>
 ### ForRegQueryExpression() `method`

 ##### Summary

-Initializes the value of the [Expression](#P-MFR-Objects-IRegQueryExpressionValidator-Expression 'MFR.IRegQueryExpressionValidator.Expression') property to refer to the data that is to be validated.
+Initializes the value of the [Expression](#P-MFR-IRegQueryExpressionValidator-Expression 'MFR.IRegQueryExpressionValidator.Expression') property to refer to the data that is to be validated.

 ##### Returns